Donald L. Mallick: NASA Dryden, Edwards AFB, CA

 During the mid-1960s Mallick was the chief project pilot on NASA's Lunar Landing Research Vehicle (LLRV).
 The LLRV helped develop the piloting procedures that were used during the final portions of the lunar landings.

 Mallick made a flight in NASA's lightweight M2-F1 Lifting Body on January 30, 1964.

 In 1965, a fourth and final child was added to the family - son Darren Kent Mallick.

 In August 1967, Mallick was promoted to Chief Pilot of NASA Dryden (now Armstrong) Flight Research Center.
 He was project pilot on the YF-12 and XB-70A research programs of the late 1960s and 1970s.

-Although he was promoted later in his career, the Chief Pilot's position was his favorite assignment.
-As such, he oversaw the different flight test programs at Dryden, was responsible for the safety of the pilots, as well as for a successful completion of the various test programs.
-Mallick served 17 years as a NASA Chief Pilot, and did not lose one pilot during that time.
-He considered that to be one of the greatest accomplishments of his career!
+After he was promoted later in his career, he oversaw the different flight test programs at Dryden, was responsible for the safety of the pilots, as well as for a successful completion of the various test programs.
+Mallick served 17 years as a NASA Chief Pilot.

 In 1984, Mallick was promoted to Deputy Chief of Dryden's Aircraft Operations Division.
 He served in this position until his retirement in 1987.

 Mallick had accumulated over 11,000 flight hours in 125 different aircraft.